RobTillaart/ACS712/README.md

 Also known as crest factor;  affects AC signals only.

 - **void setFormFactor(float ff = ACS712_FF_SINUS)** manually sets form factor.
-Must typical be between 0.0 and 1.0
+Must typical be between 0.0 and 1.0, see constants below.
 - **float getFormFactor()** returns current form factor.

 The library has a number of predefined form factors: